-The second Data Hack jointly organised by Digital Scholarship and Learning Garden Teams with Center for Entrepreneurship, Entrepreneurship and Innovation (EPIN) Minor Programme, Department of Cultural and Religious Studies, Data Science and Policy Studies Programme, School of Journalism and Communication, Department of Management and Department of Social Work will be held between 17-19 Feb 2023 (Fri-Sun) at CUHK Innoport.
-Welcome CUHK students and staff to join as individuals or in teams to showcase your digital skills within 48 hours!
+The second Data Hack jointly organised by Digital Scholarship and Learning Garden Teams with Center for Entrepreneurship, Entrepreneurship and Innovation (EPIN) Minor Programme, Department of Cultural and Religious Studies, Data Science and Policy Studies Programme, School of Journalism and Communication, Department of Management and Department of Social Work was held between 17-19 Feb 2023 (Fri-Sun) at CUHK Innoport.
+11 teams of CUHK students and staff have showcased their digital skills within 48 hours.
 More information can be found in the event webpage.
-A few pre-hackathon workshops will be organized covering skills on data scraping, processing, visualisation and deployment after Lunar New Year holiday.
+Prior to the Hack, a few pre-hackathon workshops were organised in covering skills on data scraping, processing, visualisation and deployment after Lunar New Year holiday.

 |“Immigration Detention and Vulnerable Migrants in Hong Kong” Research Methodology Sharing Series (Feb-Mar 2023)